mono/website/docs/faq/general.md

 ### What is Mono exactly?

-The Mono Project is an open development initiative sponsored by Novell to develop an open source, UNIX version of the Microsoft .NET development platform.
+The Mono Project is an open development initiative sponsored by the .NET Foundation and Microsoft to develop an open source, UNIX version of the Microsoft .NET development platform.
 Its objective is to enable UNIX developers to build and deploy cross-platform .NET Applications.
 The project implements various technologies developed by Microsoft that have now been submitted to the ECMA for standardization.

 The Mono Project has also sparked a lot of interest in developing C#-based components, libraries and frameworks.
 The most important ones, some of which were developed by the Mono team, are: